-- On the Port Config page, select the target instance and click Create Rule.
+- On the Port Config page, select the instance you want to use and click Create Rule.

 - In the Create Rule dialog box, specify the required parameters.

-- To prevent domain owners from creating their own DNS servers with protection features, Anti-DDoS Pro and Anti-DDoS Premium do not protect the transport-layer services that use port 53.
+- To prevent domain owners from creating their own DNS servers to protect services, Anti-DDoS Pro and Anti-DDoS Premium do not protect services that use port 53.

 - You cannot specify a port that is already used as the forwarding port for another rule.
 In an instance, forwarding rules that use the same protocol must use different forwarding ports.
-If you attempt to create a rule with a protocol and forwarding port already used by another rule, an error message appears, indicating that rules overlap.
-Do not create a rule that overlaps with the forwarding rules that are automatically generated when a website is added to Anti-DDoS Pro or Anti-DDoS Premium.
-For more information, see Automatically generate forwarding rules for website services.
+If you attempt to create a rule with a protocol and forwarding port that are already used by another rule, an error message appears.
+The error message indicates that these rules overlap.
+Do not create a rule that overlaps with forwarding rules that are automatically generated.
+For more information, see Automatically generate forwarding rules when you add website configurations.

-Origin Server Port The port of the origin server that you want to use to create the rule.
-Origin Server IP The IP address of the origin server that you want to use to create the rule.Note You can specify a maximum of 20 origin server IP addresses to implement load balancing.
+Origin Server Port The port of the origin server.
+Origin Server IP The IP address of the origin server.Note You can specify up to 20 origin server IP addresses to implement load balancing.
 Separate multiple IP addresses with commas (,).